charming16/charming16.github.io/README.md

 # charming16.github.io
-Set a website.
+Set my fisrt website.
 Thanks to the web tutorial in MDN.